Aspire UK Care Quality Commission good rating

 • Encephalitis

-Acquired brain injuries are complex by nature, the brain in so vital to almost every one of our basic functions, therefore the symptoms of an acquired brain injury can differ greatly from person to person.
+Acquired brain injuries are complex by nature; the brain is so vital to almost every one of our basic functions.
+Therefore, the symptoms of an acquired brain injury can differ greatly from person to person.
 Common symptoms include:

 • Headaches and dizziness